shsagir/play-area-sync/docs/install-symfony-2.md

 ## Install

-For a new installation execute the following locally:
+For a new Symfony installation execute the commands following in your local terminal:

 ```bash
 # Use Composer to create a local Symfony project named like your App